M/M…Good! by Leigh Ellwood

 “Good.”
 The man startled Greg with a warm smile that completely softened the landscape of his face.
 “Enjoy yourself.”

-Leigh is giving away a $10 All Romance eBooks gift certificate to one randomly drawn commenter during her tour.
-Follow the tour and comment; as the more you comment, the better your chances of winning.
-The tour dates can be found here: http://goddessfishpromotions.blogspot.com/2011/11/virtual-book-tour-odd-by-leigh-ellwood.html
+COMMENT TO WIN!
+Leigh is giving away a $10 All Romance eBooks gift certificate to one randomly drawn commenter during the tour.
+Check out the other posts here, and remember, the more you comment, the better your chances of winning.